GalexDL/SpineVEE4.2/README.md

 # v3.1 Update (January 8, 2026)

-There are improvements that can be made with the video exporting stuff but it properly works on all browsers, that is all i care about.
+There are improvements that can be made with the video exporting stuff but it properly works on all browsers (oh it doesnt), that is all i care about.
 This should be a very solid template to build off on.
 Might make a gui for the converter.
 I suppose there could be a way to add the conversion like system but, is there much of a difference to basically have a translation layer?
 I suppose to perserve the files and their sizes.
 Not sure if live making 2.3x file sizes will have a major impact on performance on browsers. also no local loading becuase arggggggggggggggggggggggggggggggggggggggggggggggggggggggggh, feel free to figure that out for me

 -  1 New Pokemon Model (I was testing conversion stuff)
 -  Skins properly dynmically populate and arent hardcoded